MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/branchcache/deploy/Install-the-BranchCache-Feature.md

 6. In **Confirm installation selections**, click **Install**.
 In **Installation progress**, the BranchCache feature installation proceeds.
 When installation is complete, click **Close**.

-After you install the BranchCache feature, the BranchCache service â€“ also called the PeerDistSvc - is enabled, and the start type is Automatic.
+After you install the BranchCache feature, the BranchCache service – also called the PeerDistSvc - is enabled, and the start type is Automatic.